 - Foundations ensuing from the sale of not-for-profit health care entities

 - Clients in estate planning and probate activities

-With her comprehensive knowledge of the interface of canon law as it affects the transactions she leads, Rosemary works side-by-side with canonists on virtually all transactions dealing with religiously affiliated entities.
-In fact, following law school Rosemary conducted post-graduate study in ecclesiastical law at Duquesne University.
-She enjoys developing and employing practical, cutting edge solutions in the realm of religiously affiliated work.
+With her comprehensive knowledge of the interface of church law as it affects the transactions she leads, Rosemary works side-by-side with church leaders on virtually all transactions dealing with religiously-affiliated entities.
+In fact, following law school, Rosemary conducted post-graduate study in ecclesiastical law at Duquesne University.
+She enjoys developing and employing practical, cutting-edge solutions in the realm of religiously-affiliated work.

 Rosemary is a frequent speaker and author concerning transactions in the healthcare industry, the inter-relationship of civil law with religiously affiliated entities and other topics.
 She holds Martindale-Hubbell’s® highest peer review rating and is consistently included in The Best Lawyers in America healthcare list.

 - San Damiano Award, The Sisters of St. Francis of the Providence of God, 2017

 - St. Elizabeth Ann Seton Medal, Seton Hill University, 2016

 - Dame of the Order of St. Gregory the Great